Gabriel-Mwenga-Nguli/creme-collections/README.md

 9. Go back to your running application and **reload the page**.
 The error should be gone.

 ---
-### Problem 2: "Action Required: Configure Firebase API Key"
+### Problem 2: "Authentication Not Configured" or "Invalid API Key"

-If the error page mentions **"auth/invalid-api-key"** or **"Firebase is not configured"**, it means your app can't connect to your backend.
+If the login/register page shows an **"Authentication Not Configured"** message, or your error page mentions **"auth/invalid-api-key"**, it means your app can't connect to your Firebase backend.
+This happens for two different reasons depending on where you are running the app.

-**➡️ The Fix: Create and Configure your `.env.local` file**
+**➡️ The Fix (For Local Development): Create your `.env.local` file**

 1. In the root of your project, find the file `.env.example` and **make a copy of it**.
 2. Rename the copy to **`.env.local`**.
 (This file is ignored by git and is where your secret keys go).
-3. Follow the instructions in the "Environment Setup" section below to get your API keys from the Firebase and Google Cloud consoles and paste them into your new `.env.local` file.
+3. Follow the instructions in the "Getting Your API Keys" section below to get your keys from the Firebase and Google Cloud consoles and paste them into your new `.env.local` file.
 4.  **Important**: You must **stop and restart** your development server (`npm run dev`) after creating or changing the `.env.local` file.

+**➡️ The Fix (For a Deployed App on App Hosting): Configure Production Secrets**

+Your live, deployed application **does not** use the `.env.local` file.
+You must set the API keys as secrets in your hosting environment.
+See the **Production Deployment** section for full instructions.

 ---